Knowledge base

 Manually restart a domain transfer

-In case of problem:
+In case of issue:

-- Click directly on the nameallocated to the product concerned.
+- Click directly on the name assigned to the relevant product.

 Prerequisites